lwarrenburg/Keep-Me-Engaged-Insight/README.md

   - finalizedmodel.sav (pickle file of a Random Forest regression, used by Heroku to deploy the web app)

 - **Descriptions of the Insight Project**
-  - Presentation folder (includes slides for a 5-min demo of the project)
+  - Presentations folder (slides for project overview, feature selection, images of the web app )
-  - Images folder (includes pictures of the web app for Keep-Me-Engaged and of the feature importances)
+  - Images folder (includes a sample pictue of the app interface and of the feature importances)

 ___
 ## Process